olefasting/rust_rpg_toolkit/README.md

 ## Example

-You should depend on [macroquad](https://github.com/not-fl3/macroquad), as well as my library, then create a main like this.
+You will need to create a macroquad main loop.
+You don't need to depend on macroquad, though, as the library is exposed through `rust_rpg_toolkit::prelude::*`

 You can run the example project with `cargo run --example example_project`